cailleach1310/ares-d6system-plugin/README.md

 * Staff game client commands to manage fate and character points (awarding/removing).
 * A damage system based on wound levels, including an admin command for setting wound levels, player commands for healing other players and cron jobs for natural healing.
 * The possibility to define starting abilities based on the group values of a char, which will be automatically applied when resetting during chargen.
 These will also be checked against in the app review.
+* Optional dice limit for rolls (combined dice of specialization, skill and attribute).
+Additional modifiers will still apply.

 ### This is a work in progress
-This isn't complete yet, stuff is still subject to change.
+Code may change due to adding new features and bug hunting.
 No warranty whatsoever.
-Certain features still have to be added, such as post chargen raising / adding abilities (which will have to be handled through requests / admin for now).
+Certain features aren't covered yet, such as post chargen raising / adding abilities (which will have to be handled through requests / admin).

 ## Screenshots